kadense/kadense/docusaurus/docs/Products/Jupyternetes/How-it-works.md

           storage: 1Gi
 ```

-You can do just about anything with this template that you can do in a standard pod spec in kubernetes, making it incredibly flexible.
+You can do just about anything with this template that you can do in a standard pod spec in Kubernetes, making it incredibly flexible.
 You can use parameters which are passed into the solution from the hub in this template by wrapping them in curly brackets.

-Based upon this Jupyternetes will create a JupyterNotebookInstance resource in kubernetes:
+Based on this, Jupyternetes creates a JupyterNotebookInstance resource in Kubernetes:

 ```yaml
 apiVersion: kadense.io/v1